causalincentives/pycid/README.md

 ## Contributing

 Before committing to the master branch, please ensure that:
-* All tests pass: run `python3 -m unittest` from the root directory
-* Your code does not generate unnecessary `flake8` warnings (some are okay, if fixing them would be hard)
+* The script [test/check-code.sh](test/check-code.sh) completes without error (if you want, you can add it as a pre-commit hook)
-* Any added requirements are added to Requirements.txt
+* Any new requirements are added to Requirements.txt
 * Your functions have docstrings and types, and a unit test verifying that they work
-* You have chosen "restart kernel and run all cells" before saving and committing a notebook
+* For notebooks, you have done "restart kernel and run all cells" before saving and committing
 * Any documentation (such as this file) is up-to-date